 Through the impact of an FeNi-metal object derived from the core of a differentiated H chondrite-like body, both metal and silicate fractions formed in near-surface impact-melt sheets or pools on a porous chondritic planetesimal similar to the H chondrite parent body (Gaffey and Gilbert, 1998).
 This scenario is consistent with W-isotopic data which indicate late metal segregation events occurring ~13 and ~28 m.y. after solar system formation.
 This was followed by mixing in subsequent impacts and by rapid lithification to produce IIE meteorites.

 A hybrid of the above scenarios has been suggested in which endogenous heating of an H chondrite-like parent body produced low degrees (~7%) of partial melting followed by migration of basalt, FeNi-metal, and FeS melts, leaving olivinepyroxene residues.
 Varying degrees of differentiation resulted in a variety of lithologies which were then collisionally mixed within metallic melt sheets or pods.
 Impact heating (and heat from adjacent molten FeNi-metal) remelted plagioclase and pyroxene to produce the albitic glass.
 The entire composite was then rapidly cooled to produce silicated IIE meteorites.
-The three members of the IIE group which have young radiometric ages, Watson and Netschaëvo, likely experienced age resetting by large-scale impacts long after their initial formation.
+The two members of the IIE group that have young radiometric ages, Watson and Netschaëvo, likely experienced age resetting by large-scale impacts long after their initial formation.
 Evidence suggests Kodaikanal experienced late-stage impact melting and mixing to produce its differentiated silicates.

 As outlined above, Kurat et al. (2007) propose a model by which the components of the IIE group were formed within a condensing nebula region rather than through impact-shock melting processes on accreted planetesimals.
 They submit that nebular metasomatic processes were the mechanism for the compositional alteration observed today.